Tam Lin (film): Production

 The film was made by Commonwealth United Entertainment.
 It was produced by Alan Ladd, Jr., and Stanley Mann, from a screenplay by William Spier based on the traditional Scottish poem The Ballad of Tam Lin.
 The film had original music by Stanley Myers and a musical version of the original poem recorded by British folk rock band Pentangle; it was photographed by Billy Williams.
 It was the only film directed by McDowall.

-Filming took place in the summer of 1969 at Traquair House and other locations in Peeblesshire, Scotland.
+Filming took place over twelve weeks in the summer of 1969 at Traquair House and other locations in Peeblesshire, Scotland, as well at Edinburgh and Queensferry with the Forth Bridge (the scene at the caravan park by the bridges).
 The cast stayed at the Peebles Hydro Hotel.
 Interiors were shot at Pinewood Studios, on sets designed by art directors John Graysmark and Donald M. Ashton.
 Costumes were designed by Beatrice Dawson and Ava Gardner's gowns were executed by Balmain.
+The film had the working titles Games and Toys, Toys and Games and Toys.
+The dubbing editor was Don Challis.

-Billy Williams recalled the challenges of photographing Gardner outside the studio and shot the climax LSD sequences on infrared film.
+Billy Williams recalled the challenges of photographing Gardner outside the studio and shot the climax LSD-like sequences on infrared film.
 He recounted how Commonwealth United Entertainment went bankrupt during the editing.
 The film was shelved until Commonwealth United Entertainment's films were acquired by National Telefilm Associates and American International Pictures in the USA.